Aspose/releases.aspose.com/content/en/slides/net/release-notes/2024/aspose-slides-for-net-24-6-release-notes.md

 using (Presentation presentation = new Presentation("pres.pptx"))
 {
     Regex regex = new Regex(@"\b[^\s]{10,}\b");
-    // highlighting all words with 10 symbols or longer presentation.HighlightRegex(regex, Color.Blue, null);
+    // highlighting all words with 10 or more characters presentation.HighlightRegex(regex, Color.Blue, null);
     presentation.Save("pres-out.pptx", SaveFormat.Pptx);
 }